clambro/black-hole-thesis/docs/description.md

 \partial_t\Pi = \frac{A}{N}\partial_{rr}\phi + \frac{A+1}{rN}\partial_r\phi
 $$

-Where the "conjugate momentum" $\Pi=A\dot{\phi}/N$.
+Where the conjugate momentum $\Pi=A\partial_t\phi/N$.
 These are the two equations that we will solve iteratively in time to evolve our wave.
 Unfortunately, we are not done yet because as the wave travels through spacetime, it warps the spacetime that it is moving through, which changes the way it moves, which changes how it warps spacetime, etc. This relationship is governed by the Einstein Field equations, which relate the curvature of spacetime to the matter/energy content of the system and put additional constraints on our system.
 For our field $\phi$ (in  units where $4\pi G = c = 1$), these take the form:

 $$
 G_{\mu\nu} = 2\partial_\mu\phi \partial_\nu\phi - g_{\mu\nu} \partial^\alpha\phi \partial_\alpha\phi.